Coaching & Learning for After School Professionals

 CLASP is cohort based professional development that is focused on developing skills to help improve program quality and help leaders better assess and solve issues that occur within afterschool programs.
 Over the course of a typical CLASP program, participants will work with state and national experts that will help identify and dig deeper into common problems programs face.
 Through this process, those involved in the CLASP program make larger connections to the field including papers and presentations as well as develop peer relationships that will offer support for years to come.

-Participants will be provided course materials, lunch & refreshments (in-person sessions), and exclusive CLASP alumni events.
-As part of the cohort, you will connect with state and national experts on a wide range of topics related to afterschool and summer programming relevant to common problems of practice.
-Additionally, your participation in CLASP connects you with past cohorts of afterschool professionals that have been part of the program that started in 2014.
+Participants will be provided course materials, lunch & refreshments (in-person sessions), and can participate in exclusive CLASP alumni events.
+As part of the cohort, you will connect with state and national experts on a wide range of topics related to after school and summer programming relevant to common problems of practice.
+Additionally, your participation in CLASP connects you with past cohort’s participants.

 Past Cohort Participants